Northumberland Walks Logo

 Path alongside Carey Burn.

-Follow the path through pasture land on the north side of Carey Burn.
+We followed the path through pasture land on the north side of Carey Burn.
 The valley sides soon start to close in and steepen.
 This area is ablaze with gorse in spring.

 Approaching the waterfalls.